imagineLife/github-actions/20-send-slack-msg.md

 # The name of the sender of the message.
 Does not need to be a "real" username
 SLACK_USERNAME="github-workflow-automation"
 ```
-- Those env vars can be passed to the workflow file - if some of those env vars are hard-coded in the workflow file, github may block the running of the workflow due to security concerns - nice touch!
+- **ENV VARS**: Those env vars can be passed to the workflow file - if some of those env vars are hard-coded in the workflow file, github may block the running of the workflow due to security concerns - nice touch!
 -